Political Activity, Protests, and Demonstrations

 - Confirmation of sponsorship in writing by the department or organization through an authorized signature on the Protest & Demonstration Request Form.

 - All protestors and demonstrators including visitors or non-University persons must abide by all applicable state and federal laws and University policies, rules and regulations.

 - Protests or Demonstrations may be conducted only between the hours of 8:00 a.m. and 11:00 p.m.
-No overnight events will be allowed at the University.
+No overnight Protest or Demonstration will be allowed at the University.

 - The University will determine the location of the approved Protest or Demonstration.
 No structures of any sort may be erected without the express written consent of the Office of Risk Management.

 - The Dallas Hall lawn may be reserved for Lawn Displays by a University department or registered student organization.
 No displays are allowed on Dallas Hall steps, sidewalks, fountain or trees on the Dallas Hall lawn.
 The northern half of Dallas Hall lawn (between the sidewalks south of Dallas Hall and the Kennemer fountain) is available by reservation for a period of one 24-hour day, including set up and tear down time.
 The southern half of Dallas Hall lawn (between the Kennemer fountain and the Dedman College sign) is available by reservation for a period of up to three days, including set up and tear down time.
 Display items (including any accompanying text or artwork) must be self-supporting and not interfere with the flow of pedestrian traffic.
 Reservations must be made ten (10) days in advance on the Outdoor Event Reservation Form.
 Decisions are made on a first come, first served basis in a content-neutral manner.
 Reservation requests will be responded to in five (5) business days.
 The northern and southern halves of Dallas Hall lawn may not be concurrently reserved.